Courageous Leaders for Collective Liberation

 - develop systemic and structural competency and fluency in anti-oppressive pedagogies;

-- join a growing professional learning community of spiritual activists committed to critical self-discovery and collective liberation.
+- join a growing professional learning community of spiritual activists committed to critical self-discovery and collective liberation; and

 We are dedicated to recruiting a cohort that is representative inclusive of people of various ages, genders, sexual orientations, ethnicities, spiritual or religious traditions, and of professional and education experience.
 We believe this work will succeed inasmuch as it is reflective of and responsive to the needs of our diverse human family.